Penn-Lam/memory-mcp/README.md

-# MCP Server with Mem0 for Managing Coding Preferences
+# MCP Server with Mem0 for Managing Memory

-This demonstrates a structured approach for using an [MCP](https://modelcontextprotocol.io/introduction) server with [mem0](https://mem0.ai) to manage coding preferences efficiently.
-The server can be used with Cursor and provides essential tools for storing, retrieving, and searching coding preferences.
+This demonstrates a structured approach for using an [MCP](https://modelcontextprotocol.io/introduction) server with [mem0](https://mem0.ai) to manage Memory from different sources efficiently.
 ## Installation

 1. Clone this repository